JadeSoanes/Climate_AI_Summer_School/README.md

 Learning about bioacoustic monitoring using agile modeling techniques.
 Processing and embedding audio data about birds - which is an ideal task for AI as it would be tedious, time-consuming and difficult for a human!

+* __Session 4: AI for Social Sciences, Economics and Policy - Climate Innovation Policy__

+Lecture covered the policy and social side of climate and AI whilst the tutorial was on the topic of NLP Models for Climate Policy Analysis (Evidence Synthesis).
+Tutorial covered understanding the model pipeline for NLP applications in climate policy analysis and evaluating and visualising the models effectively.

 ## Resources & References 👓

 * Information on the summer school [here](https://www.climatechange.ai/events/summer_school2024)